Azadeh23/Azadeh23/README.md

 Hello, I'm Azadeh.
-My programming language is Python and I continue to learn and apply new things everyday.
-I live in Paris and am part of several communities for Women in programming - Pyladies Paris and Ladies of Code Paris.
+I live and work in Paris, France.
+I love Python, Astronomy and the city of Paris.